pounard/php-normalizer/README.md

 More iterations will come, a few things are still missing in generated code:

- - normalization has not been implemented, only denomormalization,
+ - normalization has not been implemented, only denormalization,
  - direct calls to other existing generated denormalizers,
  - ability to plug custom arbitrary (de)normalizers for when a type is unknown,